- The key to eating out safely is to communicate with restaurant staff to explain your requirements.

 If there is nothing suitable on the menu, ask if the chef could cook something else for you.
 Many restaurant chefs are happy to do this once they know the reason for the request.

 Communicate with the waiting staff

-Talk to the waiter(s) once you arrive at the restaurant to explain why you can’t eat gluten and what you can and can’t eat.
+Talk to the waiting staff once you arrive at the restaurant and ask about their gluten free options and what dishes might be suitable.

 Avoiding cross contamination

 Look at the menu to see if breaded items such as chicken or fish are offered.
 These may be sautéed in the same pans as non breaded dishes or fried in the same fryer.
 Ask your waiter or the chef if they are able to use separate pans to avoid cross contamination.

 Aside from choosing suitable dishes, the main thing to do is to ask enough questions so that you feel happy that the venue and staff understand your dietary requirements.